Park Break: A unique learning fellowship for graduate students thinking about a career working in parks, protected areas, or cultural sites

 Park Break is an all-expenses-paid, park-based field seminar for graduate students who are thinking about a career in park management or park-related research and education.
 Park Break puts you in a national park unit for five days of field and classroom activities in close collaboration with park scientists and scholars, managers and administrators, and partner organizations.

-Breaking news: Science, cultural resources Park Breaks to be offered spring 2015 ... applications will be accepted starting December 8
+Breaking news: Science, cultural resources Park Breaks to be offered spring 2015 ... applications now being accepted through January 9

-(posted October 21, 2014) — Once again, in partnership with the US Geological Survey and National Park Service, we are offering two Park Break sessions in 2015: one focused on science, the other on cultural resources.
-The respective host parks and the sessions topics will be determined in early December, and applications for students wanting to take part will be accepted starting December 8, 2014, through January 9, 2015.
+(posted December 8, 2014) — Once again, in partnership with the US Geological Survey and National Park Service, we are offering two Park Break sessions in 2015: one focused on science, the other on cultural resources.

 Are you a grad student interested in applying to take part in a 2015 Park Break?
 Read the important eligibility and background information about Park Break below.
 Minority students are especially encouraged to apply.
 Then, at the bottom of this page, you'll find a link to the application form.

 Find out what it's like to manage a national park

 The primary goal of Park Break is to let promising graduate students experience the challenges of managing a national park unit.
 Through instruction from and dialogue with park resource managers, researchers, administrators, interpreters, and other professionals, Park Break participants will begin to understand the complexity of park research and management.
 This unique program is not offered anywhere else, as it focuses on scientific and intellectual inquiry at the graduate level specifically related to national parks.
 Although Park Break is open to graduate students of all backgrounds, an additional goal of the program is to provide minority students with experience in national parks in order to facilitate future careers in the field of parks and protected areas research and management.